 But why exactly do soccer players – including the world’s biggest names – flop?

 Currently, the gains of flopping far surpass the risks.
 Soccer players dive because the possibility of receiving a yellow card for getting caught is insignificant compared to the benefit they can get in return, which is a free kick in a strategic location or a penalty.

 Because most of the gain is in or near the 18-yard box, most soccer flops occur there from attacking players.

 Players who trick the referee into giving a penalty kick or a free-kick from a sensitive spot can present their side with a significant edge in a game.

 And since soccer is low-scoring compared to other sports, it seems like any decision that leads to a golden opportunity to score is worth a little deception to these players.

 Top 10 Worst Flops In Soccer History

-Now that you know why soccer players flop, it’s time we show you when and how they did that.
-So here’s a list of 10 of the most hideous soccer flops ever!
+Now that you know why soccer players flop, we will show you when and how they did that.
+So here’s a list of 10 of the hideous soccer flops ever!

 10. Ashley Young

 This is honestly not the worst dive in the world of soccer, and we don’t know if Ashley Young deserves the ‘awful’ and ‘disgraceful’ comments that have haunted him for years.